Rafic Hariri: Assassination

 On 14 February 2005, Hariri was killed when explosives equivalent to around 1800 kg of TNT concealed inside a parked Mitsubishi van were detonated as his motorcade drove near the St. George Hotel in Beirut.
 23 people, including Hariri himself, were killed.
 Among the dead were several of Hariri's bodyguards and his friend and former Minister of the Economy Bassel Fleihan.
 Hariri was buried along with his bodyguards, who died in the bombing, in a location near Mohammad Al-Amin Mosque.

 A 2006 report by Serge Brammertz indicated that DNA evidence collected from the crime scene suggests that the assassination might be the act of a young male suicide bomber.

 In its first two reports in 2014, the United Nations International Independent Investigation Commission indicated that the Syrian government may be linked to the assassination.
 Lawyers tasked with prosecuting those responsible for the 2005 bombing said they had received evidence linking Bashar al-Assad's phone to the case.
 In its tenth report, the UNIIIC concluded "that a network of individuals acted in concert to carry out the assassination of Rafic Hariri."

-Although Hezbollah blamed the assassination on Israel, a Canadian Broadcasting Corporation news investigation stated that the special UN investigation team had found evidence for the responsibility of Unit 121 of Hezbollah in the assassination.
+Hezbollah said Israel was responsible for the assassination.
+A Canadian Broadcasting Corporation news investigation stated that the special UN investigation team had found evidence for the responsibility of Unit 121 of Hezbollah in the assassination.
 A UN-backed tribunal issued four arrest warrants to members of Hezbollah.
-Later, Hezbollah members Salim Jamil Ayyash, Hassan Habib Merhi, Hussein Hassan Oneissi, and Assad Hassan Sabra have been indicted for the assassination and were tried in absentia by the Special Tribunal for Lebanon.
+In August 2020, the Special Tribunal for Lebanon found Salim Ayyash, a mid-level operative in Hezbollah, guilty in absentia of five charges including the premeditated murder of Hariri using explosive materials.
+Three other defendants were acquitted.
+The panel of judges concluded there was "no evidence that the Hezbollah leadership had any involvement in Hariri's murder and there is no direct evidence of Syrian involvement."
+Hezbollah denied involvement and its leader, Hassan Nasrallah, refused to allow the arrest of Ayyash.